-Sylvia Fuhrman, from the UN school, expressed her reservations to Golden, “… the more we checked into it, the less we liked it.
+From the UN school, Sylvia Fuhrman expressed her reservations to Golden, “The more we checked into it, the less we liked it.
 Nowhere can you find who is footing the bill.
 That’s what alerted me.
 I thought of poor souls being enticed into it.”

 While the NSA may not have met all the criteria to be widely considered a cult, both Williams and Ikeda attained such star power by the late 1980s to create a cult of personality.

 As to the cult question, history is the best judge.
 The NSA ended not with an apocalyptic blaze of glory, but with a corporate rebrand, the way your bank suddenly becomes another bank, but not much else changes.
 If the NSA was a cult, they were not a very good one.